-The subject property contains 40,147 net square feet of land area.
+The subject property contains 210,263 square feet of land area.
 The property has mildly sloping topography.
-The subject site in essence has a corner setting, as Independence Drive wraps around two sides of the property.
-The lot has a somewhat inefficient wedge shape, which is not an ideal configuration.
-The original tract map shows a utility easement running along the northeast side of the parcel.
-That easement has no apparent significant effect on the functional utility of the site.
+The site has an interior setting but it has frontage on two streets, namely Constitution Drive and Jefferson Drive.
+The L-shaped potential development site is reasonably efficient, with a high frontage ratio and adequate to good depth.
+The property is traversed by some minor easements, which have no apparent significant effect on the functional utility of the site.
 We have not been provided with and have not reviewed any reports that would have information regarding soils or geotechnical issues that may impact the subject property.
 However, the subject site is located in an area where many properties lie on Bay Mud soils, which can result in increased construction costs.

 All of the analyzed sales are nearly level to mildly sloping parcels.
-Many have at least slightly more efficient lot shapes than the subject property and/or are situated in areas where soil conditions are generally considered to be superior.
-Therefore, downward adjustments will be applied for most of the sales.
+A few have less efficient lot shapes than the subject property.
+On the other hand, most are situated in areas where soil conditions are generally considered to be superior.
+In consideration of all factors, slight downward adjustments will be applied for most of the sales but very minor upward adjustments apply for a few of the sales.